Valene Ewing: Reception

 For her portrayal of Valene, Van Ark received two Soap Opera Digest awards in the category "Outstanding Actress in a Leading Role on a Prime Time Serial".
 Greg Hernandez said, "Before I go on, I have to confess that I was a die-hard fan of Knots Landing, the series on which Joan played sweet Valene Ewing for 14 years.
 Her character of Valene was a best-selling author but her personal life was always a mess.
 She had her husband, Gary, stolen by another woman then got pregnant by him, her twin babies were kidnapped by a crooked doctor, she was given a drug overdose at gunpoint by her ex-husband's fiancee, and she racked up enough marriages to give Elizabeth Taylor a run for her money.
-But she and Gary Ewing (Ted Shackleford) made for one of television's most beloved couples and the audience never stopped rooting for them to get back together.
-Joan keeps in touch with Ted, Michelle Lee - who played her best friend Karen - and the great stage star Julie Harris who played her mother."
+But she and Gary Ewing (Ted Shackelford) made for one of television's most beloved couples and the audience never stopped rooting for them to get back together.
+Joan keeps in touch with Ted, Michelle Lee – who played her best friend Karen – and the great stage star Julie Harris who played her mother."
 Knots Landing itself has experienced a tremendous fan following and dedication.
-Van Ark said of this, "It’s amazing.
-It’s like having friends everywhere in the United States.
+Van Ark said of this, "It's amazing.
+It's like having friends everywhere in the United States.
 I heard that a group a fans from London were coming in just to see us at this (autograph convention).
 We get a lot of fan mail from Europe – France, Germany, Russia.
 Knots has a huge following, and I think fans of the show are loving and loyal.
 Not many shows last 14 years on prime-time.
-That’s a milestone, and I’m very proud of it."
+That's a milestone, and I'm very proud of it."

 The Chicago Sun-Times said, "Valene Ewing Gibson would be the first to admit that the past seven years have been no day at the beach.
 She lost her first husband to a sultry siren who applies eyeliner with a trowel.
 She opened her heart and her home to a nagging mother who could drive Mother Teresa to slit her wrists.
 She discovered a long-lost brother who just happened to be a psychotic TV evangelist.
 She even had a nervous breakdown that left her convinced her name was Verna, and was an 'I do' away from tying the knot with a scheming sleazeball who was well aware of her family ties to the Ewings of Dallas even if she had forgotten."